-- To provide students with a strong foundation in engineering fundamentals; in-depth knowledge of key topics in aerospace engineering including aerodynamics, propulsion, flight mechanics, orbital mechanics, aerospace structures and materials, and design and control of aerospace systems; and an awareness of the value of lifelong learning - To provide thorough training in methods of analysis and problem-solving including mathematical and computational skills and use of contemporary software and information technology tools - To teach students the experimental and data analysis techniques required for aerospace engineering applications - 4.
-To teach the fundamentals of the open-ended design process, including project management, synthesis and integration of information from fundamental and interdisciplinary areas, manufacturing and incorporation of non-technical issues, and innovation and creative problem-solving in an engineering environment - To prepare students with the skills required for successful participation on teams and for leadership positions, including effective written and oral communication skills and professionalism
+- to provide students with a strong foundation in engineering fundamentals; in-depth knowledge of key topics in aerospace engineering including aerodynamics, propulsion, flight mechanics, orbital mechanics, aerospace structures and materials, and design and control of aerospace systems; and an awareness of the value of life-long learning - to provide thorough training in methods of analysis and problem-solving including mathematical and computational skills and use of contemporary software and information technology tools - 3. to teach students the experimental and data analysis techniques required for aerospace engineering applications - to teach the fundamentals of the openended design process, including project management, synthesis and integration of

-- To instill in our students an understanding of the role and importance of professional responsibility and engineering ethics - To provide students with the opportunity to gain a range of experiences through classroom and extramural activities on campus and through participation and internships with industry and other organizations
+- information from fundamental and interdisciplinary areas, manufacturing and incorporation of non-technical issues, and innovation and creative problem solving in an engineering environment - to prepare students with the skills required for successful participation on teams and for leadership positions, including effective written and oral communication skills and professionalism - to instill in our students an understanding of the role and importance of professional responsibility and engineering ethics - 7. to provide students with the opportunity to gain a range of experiences through classroom and extramural activities on campus and through participation and internships with industry and other organizations